l3-hpc/visit-for-fvcom/README.md

 ```

-## Some notes

-Even though these made nice plots on my Mac, the ones on Henry2 were huge.
-I think that has to do with the save window settings.
-(I assume the same will happen on atmos.
-So I need to fix that.)

 # Updating your git repo to the newest version (pull)

 If you are just using and not modifying the code, to get new changes, do: